Owner or investor who makes all investment decisions.

 Yes.
 A FuneralPlan Bond can be held in single or joint names; however the benefit can only be used to pay for the expenses of a single funeral.
 Upon the death of one owner, the other owner must choose within 30 days to either continue the funeral bond, or have the benefits paid towards the funeral expenses.

-The Travel Protection Plan means that transportation costs are covered if death occurs more than 70kms away from the funeral home chosen.
+The Travel Protection Plan means that eligible transportation costs of up to $3,200 are covered if death occurs more than 70kms away from the funeral home chosen.
 It is an optional feature and can be purchased as part of a funeral bond, a pre-paid funeral plan, or on its own.
 This feature does not apply where death occurs overseas.

 Capital guaranteed option: Invests in a diversified portfolio of high quality short-term money market securities with some allocation to fixed interest securities.